wukko/ubiart-secure-fat/README.md

 4. Boom, you have a perfect `secure_fat.gf` file!

 ## Customization
-You can edit `generateSecureFat.py` file in your preferred code editor and change default values to match your modded game.
+You can edit the `generateSecureFat.py` file in your preferred code editor and change default values to match your modded game.